Blueman3612/wordsduel/PROJECT.md

    - Join an existing lobby
    - Quick play to auto-join/create a lobby
 3. Initial parameters are displayed (e.g., "at least 5 letters long", "singular non-proper noun")
-4. Players alternate turns:
+4. Players alternate turns with:
+   - 3-minute base timer per player
+   - 5-second increment per valid move
+   - Real-time timer synchronization
+5. Each turn:
    - Player types a word matching all parameters
    - Word is validated against Supabase dictionary
    - Word is checked for banned letters
-   - Valid word is added to the word chain with dictionary information
+   - Valid word is added to the word chain with:
+     - Dictionary information
+     - Score breakdown
+     - Visual styling based on player
    - Invalid words are marked and displayed with a strike-through
-5. Players can report words they believe are invalid
+6. Players can report words they believe are invalid
-6. Game continues until win condition is met
+7. Game continues until a player's timer reaches zero

 ## Features